-Generally, employers registered for Pay As You Go (PAYG) withholding must withhold amounts from payments they make to employees, some contractors and businesses which do not quote an Australian Business Number.
-PAYG withholding is not a tax: it is a way for the Federal Government to collect income tax from employees, contractors and businesses.
+Businesses must register for Pay As You Go (PAYG) withholding to withhold tax from payments they make to employees, to certain contractors and to businesses which do not quote an Australian Business Number.
+PAYG withholding is not a tax, it is a system for collecting income tax.
+The directors of a company can be made personally liable for PAYG withholding amounts if the company fails to meets its PAYG withholding obligations.